'The hillside looked like a volcano'

 Video

-Families have been forced to leave their homes after a large blaze broke out on a mountain.

-Some 20 properties in the mining town of Blaenau Ffestiniog, Gwynedd, have been evacuated after the fire broke out on Monday night.
+People in the Welsh town of Blaenau Ffestiniog were evacuated after a fire broke out on a nearby mountain.

-The blaze is thought to have started behind quarry workings in an area overlooking the town called Garreg Ddu - Black Rock.

 -